Guaíba, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. It's important that you choose the correct type.
-The vast majority of adapters for sale now are simply plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types C and N. Be careful to find the correct type.
+A lot of adapters currently being sold are just plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one works in most countries.

 October